01 Mar The Transformational Hire: Securing One-in-a-Million Talent to Catapult Your Profits

-In some cases, it’s possible you have someone internally who can move into the new role.
+Sometimes, you may have someone internally who can move into the new role.
 It can make good sense to reward star employees with a move up the ladder.
-We often see internal moves with entry to mid-level roles.
+We often see internal moves for entry to mid-level positions.

 Tripping points to watch for:

 Without looking beyond the walls of your organization, you don’t know if you’re getting best-in-class talent compared to who else is out in the market.
-You may not even realize the way your organization is designing the job is behind the curve, and the market has figured out a better way.
-Pulling from your internal bench also leaves you with yet another job to fill.
+You may not even realize that your organization is designing the job behind the curve, and the market has figured out a better way.
+Pulling from your internal bench also leaves you with yet another position to fill.